florian-huber/data_science_course/book/07_data_acquisition_and_preparation.md

 - **Data Types**: Ensuring that numeric values aren't masquerading as strings can prevent potential analytical blunders (e.g., "12.5" instead of 12.5).
 - **Decimal Delimiters**: Confusion between comma and dot can change data meaning, e.g., 12,010 becoming 12.01.

-## Data merging
+## Combining datasets

 Unlike in most tutorial or course situations, in data science reality we rarely start by simply importing a single data file.
 Often, we will receive multiple files with different features and/or datapoints.
 In such cases, we usually want to combine the required parts of the data.
-This is a common operation in data science which is usually termed `merging`.
+This is a common operation in data science which is sometimes refered to as `merging` in aggreement with respective SQL operations.

 At first, this seems to a be a rather simple operations.
 In practice, however, this is often surprisingly complicated and critical.
 If merging is not done correctly, we might either lose data or create incorrect entries.